Skip to main content

 Example: a tainted pool (GPU)

 Pool config: label accelerator=gpu, taint nvidia.com/gpu=present:NoSchedule.
+The taint reserves the pool for pods that explicitly tolerate it.

 apiVersion: apps/v1